 In addition to accepting lodgers, Dr. Hopkins also provided office space at 235 Marlborough to other doctors and dentists.

-Samuel Hopkins married in the late 1890s to Harriet Susanna (Woodworth) Sherman, the former wife of Adelbert C. Sherman, and in about 1903, they moved to 49 Hereford.
+Samuel Hopkins married in January of 1898 to Harriet Susanna (Woodworth) Sherman, the former wife of Adelbert C. Sherman, and in about 1903, they moved to 49 Hereford.
 He continued to maintain his dental practice at 235 Marlborough.

 By the 1903-1904 winter season, 235 Marlborough was the home of Dr. Arthur William Doubleday, a dentist, and his wife, Nellie (Cotton) Doubleday.
 He also maintained his dental office there.
 They had moved to 313 Marlborough by 1906.